caplena/knowledge-base/docs/03-03-Changing-topic-assignments.md

 In some cases you might want to perform bulk operations on multiple rows at once.
 To do this, either select multiple rows by clicking them while holding down the `shift` key.
 To select all rows that match a certain condition, filter for those rows first and then click the `Select all rows` link on the top right of the row browser.

-As soon as multiple rows have been selected, the bulk editing menu opens in the sidebar
+As soon as multiple rows have been selected, the bulk editing menu opens in the sidebar.